 From the perspective of language family, the languages spoken by 56 groups in China belong to five major language families: Sino-Tibetan, Altaic, Austronesian, Austro-Asiatic, and Indo-European.

-In the process of promoting Mandarin, all Chinese media broadcasting platforms and official conversations choose Mandarin as the medium of communication, which further promoted the common practice of Mandarin in China.
+In promoting Mandarin, all Chinese media broadcasting platforms and official conversations choose Mandarin as the medium of communication, which further promoted the common practice of Mandarin in China.
 It can be said that no matter which corner of China you go to, as long as you can speak Mandarin, you can communicate with locals.

 Which one should you study?